x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/create-a-retention-policy.md

 2. Select one of the following options:

-  - **Applied automatically to entire mailbox (default)** Select this option to create a default policy tag (DPT).
+  - **Applied automatically to entire mailbox (default)**: Select this option to create a default policy tag (DPT).
 You can use DPTs to create a default deletion policy and a default archive policy, which applies to all items in the mailbox.

     > [!NOTE]
     > You can't use the EAC to create a DPT to delete voice mail items.
 For details about how to create a DPT to delete voice mail items, see Exchange Online PowerShell example below.

-  - **Applied automatically to a specific folder** Select this option to create a retention policy tag (RPT) for a default folder such as **Inbox** or **Deleted Items**.
+  - **Applied automatically to a specific folder**: Select this option to create a retention policy tag (RPT) for a default folder such as **Inbox** or **Deleted Items**.

     > [!NOTE]
     > You can only create RPTs with the **Delete and allow recovery** or **Permanently delete** actions.

-  - **Applied by users to items and folders (Personal)** Select this option to create personal tags.
+  - **Applied by users to items and folders (Personal)**: Select this option to create personal tags.
 These tags allow Outlook and Outlook Web App users to apply archive or deletion settings to a message or folders that are different from the settings applied to the parent folder or the entire mailbox.

 3. The **New retention tag** page title and options will vary depending on the type of tag you selected.
 Complete the following fields:

-  - **Name** Enter a name for the retention tag.
+  - **Name**: Enter a name for the retention tag.
 The tag name is for display purposes and doesn't have any impact on the folder or item a tag is applied to.
 Consider that the personal tags you provision for users are available in Outlook and Outlook Web App.

-  - **Apply this tag to the following default folder** This option is available only if you selected **Applied automatically to a specific folder**.
+  - **Apply this tag to the following default folder**: This option is available only if you selected **Applied automatically to a specific folder**.

-  - **Retention action** Select one of the following actions to be taken after the item reaches its retention period:
+  - **Retention action**: Select one of the following actions to be taken after the item reaches its retention period:

-  - **Delete and Allow Recovery** Select this action to delete items but allow users to recover them using the **Recover Deleted Items** option in Outlook or Outlook Web App.
+  - **Delete and Allow Recovery**: Select this action to delete items but allow users to recover them using the **Recover Deleted Items** option in Outlook or Outlook Web App.
 Items are retained until the deleted item retention period configured for the mailbox database or the mailbox user is reached.

-  - **Permanently Delete** Select this option to permanently delete the item from the mailbox database.
+  - **Permanently Delete**: Select this option to permanently delete the item from the mailbox database.

     > [!IMPORTANT]
     > Mailboxes or items subject to In-Place Hold or litigation hold will be retained and returned in In-Place eDiscovery searches.
 To learn more, see [In-Place Hold and Litigation Hold](../../security-and-compliance/in-place-and-litigation-holds.md).

-  - **Move to Archive** This action is available only if you're creating a DPT or a personal tag.
+  - **Move to Archive**: This action is available only if you're creating a DPT or a personal tag.
 Select this action to move items to the user's In-Place Archive.

-  - **Retention period** Select one of the following options:
+  - **Retention period**: Select one of the following options:

-  - **Never** Select this option to specify that items should never be deleted or moved to the archive.
+  - **Never**: Select this option to specify that items should never be deleted or moved to the archive.

-  - **When the item reaches the following age (in days)** Select this option and specify the number of days to retain items before they're moved or deleted.
+  - **When the item reaches the following age (in days)**: Select this option and specify the number of days to retain items before they're moved or deleted.
 The retention age for all supported items except Calendar and Tasks is calculated from the date an item is received or created.
 Retention age for Calendar and Tasks items is calculated from the end date.

-  - **Comment** User this optional field to enter any administrative notes or comments.
+  - **Comment**: User this optional field to enter any administrative notes or comments.
 The field isn't displayed to users.

  **Use Exchange Online PowerShell to create a retention tag**